AL0YSI0US/city-explorer/reflections.md

 # Reflections

-- [ ] The Demonstrations often lack supplemental documentation
+- [ ] The Demonstrations lack any accompanying supplemental documentation
   - [ ] It is expected of the students to go back and pull out information from the videos
 - [ ] Trello or GitHub / honestly seeing both in full blown development mode setup like a sandbox should be the standard from the start.
   - [ ] sandbox : Trello in 102 { `outlines assignment requirements` }